Mosamorphing/WTF-React/11_Data Fetching/readme.md

   .catch((error) => console.error("Error:", error));
 ```

-What we did using the above code is that, we are calling the json placeholder endpoint (which could be any endpoint really) and we then expect to get a response from the endpoint which we then converted into JSON in the second line.
+What we did using the above code is that, we are calling the json placeholder's posts endpoint (which could be any endpoint really) and we then expect to get a response from the endpoint which we then converted into JSON in the second line.
 We then went on to log our data into the console to see what it looks like so we can then proceed to render it on the UI.

 Here's a full example of the fetch api, combined with useEffect to fetch data from an endpoint when the page mounts and then render the data on the frontend.